Set up sign-up and sign-in with a Twitter account using Azure Active Directory B2C

 your-tenantwith the name of your tenant name and your-user-flow-Idwith the identifier of your user flow.
 For example, b2c_1A_signup_signin_twitter.
-You need to use all lowercase letters when entering your tenant name even if the tenant is defined with uppercase letters in Azure AD B2C.
+You need to use all lowercase letters when entering your tenant name and user flow id even if they are defined with uppercase letters in Azure AD B2C.

 - At the bottom of the page, read and accept the terms, and then select Create.